-Parameters EM&A Requirements Status Terrestrial Ecology Pre-construction Egretry Survey Egretry Survey Plan Once per month in the breeding season between April and July, prior to the commencement of HDD drilling works.
+Parameters EM&A Requirements Status Pre-construction Egretry Survey Plan Once per month in the breeding season between April and July, prior to the commencement of HDD drilling works.
 The revised Egretry Survey Plan was submitted and approved by EPD under EP Condition 2.14.
 Ecological Monitoring Monthly monitoring during the HDD construction works period from August to March.
 On-going Marine Ecology Pre-Construction Phase Coral Dive Survey Prior to marine construction works The Coral Translocation Plan was submitted and approved by EPD under EP Condition 2.12.
-Coral Translocation - On-going Chinese White Dolphins (C WD) Baseline Monitoring 6 months of baseline surveys before the commencement of land formation related construction works.
-Vessel surveys: Tw of ull surveys per month; Land-based theodolite tracking: Tw o days per month at the Sha Chau Baseline CWD results were reported in the CWD Baseline Monitoring Report and submitted to EPD in accordance with EP Condition 3.4. station and tw o days per month at the Lung Kw u Chau Station; and PAM: For the w hole duration of baseline period.
-Impact Monitoring Vessel surveys: Tw ofull surveys per month; Land-based theodolite tracking: One day per month at the Sha Chau station and one day per month at the Lung Kw u Chau Station; and PAM: For the w hole duration for land formation related construction works.
-On-going Lands cape and Visual Baseline Monitoring One-off survey within the Project site boundary prior to commencement of any construction works The baseline landscape & visual monitoring result has been reported in Baseline Monitoring Report and submitted to EPD under EP Condition 3.4.
-Impact Monitoring Weekly On-going Environmental Auditing Regular site inspection Weekly On-going Marine Mammal Watching Plan (MMWP) implementation measures Monitor and check On-going Dolphin Exclusion Zone Plan (DEZP) implementation measures Monitor and check On-going SkyPier High Speed Ferries (HSF) implementation measures Monitor and check On-going
+Coral Translocation - The coral translocation was completed on 5 January 2017.
+Post-translocation Monitoring As per an enhanced monitoring programme based on the Coral Translocation Plan On-going Chinese White Dolphins (C CWD) Baseline Monitoring 6 months of baseline surveys before the commencement of land formation related construction works.
+Vessel surveys: Two full surveys per month; Land-based theodolite tracking: Two days per month at the Sha Chau station and two days per month at the Lung Kwu Chau Station; and PAM: For the whole duration of baseline period.
+Baseline CWD results were reported in the CWD Baseline Monitoring Report and submitted to EPD in accordance with EP Condition 3.4.
+Impact Monitoring Vessel surveys: Two full surveys per month; Land-based theodolite tracking: One day per month at the Sha Chau station and one day per month at the Lung Kwu Chau Station; and PAM: For the whole duration for land formation related construction works.
+On-going State of the state of Landscape and Visual Baseline Monitoring One-off survey within the Project site boundary prior to commencement of any construction works The baseline landscape & visual monitoring result has been reported in Baseline Monitoring Report and submitted to EPD under EP Condition 3.4.
+Impact Monitoring Weekly On-going Environmental Auditing Regular site inspection Weekly On-going Marine Mammal Watching Plan (MMWP) implementation measures Monitor and check On-going Dolphin Exclusion Zone Plan (DEZP) implementation measures Monitor and check On-going SkyPier High Speed Ferries (HSF) Monitor and check On-going

-Parameters EM&A Requirements Status Construction and Associated Vessels Implementation measures Monitor and check On-going Complaint Hotline and Email channel Construction phase On-going Environmental Log Book Construction phase On-going
+Parameters EM&A Requirements Status implementation measures Construction and Associated Vessels Implementation measures Monitor and check On-going Complaint Hotline and Email channel Construction phase On-going Environmental Log Book Construction phase On-going

-Taking into account the construction works in the reporting period, impact monitoring of air quality, noise, water quality, waste management, ecology, CWD, and landscape & visual were carried out in the reporting period.
+Taking into account the construction works during the reporting period, impact monitoring of air quality, noise, water quality, waste management, ecology, and CWD were carried out in the reporting period.
+Upon completion of coral translocation in January 2017, a summary of the ensuing post-translocation monitoring is reported quarterly.

-The EM&A programme also involved weekly site inspections and related auditing conducted by the ET for checking the implementation of the required environmental mitigation measures recommended in the approved EIA Report.
+The EM&A programme also involved weekly site inspections and related auditing conducted by ET for the checking of implementation of required environmental mitigation measures recommended in the approved EIA Report.
 In order to enhance environmental awareness and closely monitor the environmental performance of the contractors, environmental briefings and regular environmental management meetings were conducted.

-The EM&A programme has been following the recommendations presented in the approved EIA Report and the Updated EM&A Manual.
+The EM&A programme has been following the recommendations presented in the approved EIA Report and the Manual.
 A summary of implementation status of the environmental mitigation measures for the construction phase of the Project during the reporting period is provided in Appendix C.